kiranpatil353/MMFC/readme.txt

     Go to Plugins > Add New > search for :: Multiple Marker Map Filter ::
     Press Install Now for the Show notice or message on admin area plugin Press Activate Plugin
-	then assign tags to categories availbale in your website
+	then assign tags to categories available in your website

 To install manually instead:

-    Upload the Multiple-Marker-Map-Filter  directory to the /wp-content/plugins/ directory Activate the plugin through the Plugins menu in WordPress then assign tags to categories availbale in your website
+    Upload the Multiple-Marker-Map-Filter  directory to the /wp-content/plugins/ directory Activate the plugin through the Plugins menu in WordPress then assign tags to categories available in your website